Latin American History

 Ayer Collection acquisitions are listed in the Newberry’s Online Catalog and in WorldCat.
 In addition, Ayer Collection acquisitions to 1978 are described in the Dictionary Catalog of the Edward E. Ayer Collection of Americana and American Indians (21 volumes, 1961-1980).
 Please call the reference desk at (312) 255-3506 with questions on our holdings, or Contact a Librarian with research questions.

-The Newberry has also developed a policy regarding access to and treatment of Culturally Sensitive Indigenous Materials (available as a pdf file) in the Library’s collections.
+The Newberry has also developed a policy regarding access to and treatment of Culturally Sensitive Indigenous Materials in the Library’s collections.

 The D’Arcy McNickle Center for American Indian and Indigenous Studies enacts programming, including fellowships and seminars, that allows participants to draw from the Newberry’s collections in their research.